 Students who take advantage of the library’s resources–its materials and staff alike–are expected to comport themselves respectfully, with consideration for those around them, and to work quietly.
 No food consumption is permitted; this holds true for the professional lab as well as the main library space.
 Beverages are allowed if handled responsibly.
 Lids are required, and patrons are responsible for any damage due to liquds.
 Students may sign-out EHS library materials with their own ID cards only; people may not sign out library materials for other individuals.

 Regular circulation time is three weeks, and there is a five-cent fine per day* for overdue materials in this category.
 Such materials can be identified by their white due date card.
+All fiction books fall into this circulation category.

-Overnight/Reference circulation materials can be identified by their orange due date card.
+Overnight circulation materials can be identified by their orange due date card.
 There is a one dollar per day fine* for overdues of this type.
 It is especially important that students return these materials in a timely manner because they are often part of a collection pulled especially for a particular project.
 Other students may wish to use the same materials during the same time period. *See special fine section at bottom of page.

 The only other circulation special circumstance involves a blue due date card.
 This signifies a week-only circulation time period, which is almost exclusively reserved for DVDs.
 The fine for items with a blue due date card is a dollar per day, to be adjusted as needed.